DEQ directs Chemours to expand PFAS well sampling downstream, plus prepare for strong EPA regs on GenX | The Pulse

 There are at least 5,000 types of PFAS, which are specifically manufactured or are the byproducts of industrial processes.
 PFAS are found in many consumer products, including fast food packaging, pizza boxes, microwave popcorn bags, carpeting, furniture, fire-fighting foam, Teflon cookware, and stain- and water-resistant materials.

+The Cape Fear Public Utility Authority supported the agency’s actions.
+“The announcement by [DEQ] Secretary [Elizabeth S.] Biser is welcome news for our community,” said Kenneth Waldroup, CFPUA Executive Director.
+“The PFAS in our community’s groundwater is there because Chemours and its predecessor DuPont released it into the Cape Fear River and the air over multiple decades of profitable operations upriver from our community.
+As a result of Wednesday’s announcement, Chemours can no longer ignore its responsibilities to the residents of New Hanover County.”

-Emily Donovan of Clean Cape Fear has long advocated for more protections for private well owners downstream of Chemours’s Fayetteville Works plant.
+Emily Donovan of Clean Cape Fear lives in Brunswick County.
+She has long advocated for more protections for private well owners downstream of Chemours’s Fayetteville Works plant.
 “Secretary Biser took decisive action today to protect groundwater users in every impacted county–not just the ones closest to Chemours,” Donovan told Policy Watch via email.

 “Biser is building off of the good work coming from EPA Administrator Regan’s newly released GenX toxicity assessment.
 This is how taxpayer funded governments are supposed to work.
 We pay for these institutions.
 They should be protecting us, not poisoning us.
 Unfortunately, today’s actions still do not address the high levels of PFAS currently in downstream municipal ratepayer’s tap water.
 There is much more work to be done, but this is a good start.”